2025 Piala Emas Raja–Raja

 The 2025 Piala Emas Raja–Raja, also known as the 2025 Piala Emas Raja–Raja in Malay, was a football tournament held from 10 October to 15 November 2025.
 Penang and Kedah will host the 103rd Piala Emas Raja–Raja Tournament involving 14 teams competing in this season.

 The Piala Emas Raja–Raja is one of the oldest and most prestigious tournaments in the world, with its first edition dating back to 1922.
 His Royal Highness the Regent of England Prince of Wales visited the East and this tournament was held in celebration in Singapore by Malaya's national footballing body Football Association of Malaysia.

 MySPRM-ACeIO are the defending champions, having beaten BOMBA Malaysia 2–1 in the previous season's final.

 Teams

 The participating teams usually include representatives of the state teams of Malaysia.
-Forteen teams will compete for the trophy in this edition.
+Fourteen teams will compete for the trophy in this edition.

-The forteen teams are divided into a groups of four, and they will play in a single round-robin format.
+The fourteen teams are divided into a groups of four, and they will play in a single round-robin format.
 The top two teams of each group will advance into the knockout stage which will be played in a single elimination format.